openflighthpc/concertim-metric-reporting-daemon/docs/DEVELOPMENT.md

 These are explained in more detail below.

+See the [architecture docs](/docs/architecture.md) for documentation on the architecture of Metric Reporting Daemon.

 ## Build the docker image

 The [Dockerfile](/Dockerfile) contains a `dev` target suitable for development.